sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

   This is a kind of tikshna iron which breaks into pieces, when hammered, and has pogara or carved lines on its surface.
-It is obtained from ores of yellowish [colour](# "According to another version, it is obtained from a province called ").
+It is obtained from ores of yellowish colour[^2].

+[^2]: "According to another version, it is obtained from a province called "

 ———————————————————————————————————————————